Panda381/PicoLibSDK/Readme.txt

 !Picoino10 - SD card contents with sample programs and loader for Picoino.

-!Picoino08 - SD card contents with sample programs and loader for PicoPad
+!PicoPad08 - SD card contents with sample programs and loader for PicoPad
 	beta 0.8.

-!Picoino10 - SD card contents with sample programs and loader for PicoPad
+!PicoPad10 - SD card contents with sample programs and loader for PicoPad
 	version 1.0.

+!Picotron - SD card contents with sample programs and loader for Picotron.

 _boot2 - boot2 loader stage 2, which is placed at the beginning of each UF2
 	program and is used to initialize the Flash memory interface.
 The boot2